interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 ### Accounting

-Peers MUST record their transactions and/or the effects of their transactions through the process of accounting.
+Connectors MUST record their transactions with peers and/or the effects of their transactions with peers through the process of accounting.

 In this accounting context, an **account** represents amounts received (credits) and amounts owed (debits) for a set of transactions between counterparties.
 The **balance** of an account is the net difference between these credits and debits.
 All the balances and transactions of an account are denominated in a single, fungible asset.